 You spend a lot of money making the building look beautiful.
-You hire the best architect, the best interior designer in town to make your space attractive for customers and employees.
+You hire the best architect and the best interior designer in town to make your space attractive for customers and employees.

-You choose the right furniture for the lobby, select special artwork for the walls of your hallways.
+The lobby furniture is perfect and you’ve selected eye catching artwork for the walls.
 The windows are just right, the brick is just right, the tile on the floor is just right.
 Then you turn to the pride and joy of your new building: the atrium.

-It’s a popular thing these days to have an area inside an office building that gets loads of natural light from skylights or windows.
+These days, it is common to have an area inside an office building that gets a lot of natural light from skylights or windows.
 It’s an oasis where the people who work inside the building can come and enjoy their lunch, or just sit and think, surrounded by bright light and, of course, plants.

-Lots of natural, living, plants that produce oxygen, look nice and add to the feeling of being outdoors while you’re really inside.
+Natural, living plants not only produce oxygen, but they also look nice and add to the feeling of being outdoors while you’re really inside.
 All year long, employees can go to the atrium in order to relax for a bit and soak in the power of plants.

+There are so many factors that key into creating and maintaining a successful atrium.
 It’s the kind of thing that is incredibly difficult to do on your own.
-There are so many factors that key into creating and maintaining a successful atrium.
-You want an atrium that thrives, right?
+You want an atrium that people enjoy, right?
 One that will last?
-Well, to accomplish that takes specialized knowledge you can only find with a professional plant designer or plant technicians.
+Accomplishing that takes specialized knowledge you can only find in a professional plant designer or plant technicians.

-A professional in creating atriums like the one you are envisioning knows how to create the right space that accomplished all of your goals.
+A professional in bringing life to atriums knows how to create the right space that accomplishes all of your goals.
 There are five key factors that go into a thriving atrium, but getting them wrong will lead to a lot of dead plants and replacements.
 That’s why a professional plant designer knows:

 Atriums often feature beautiful open spaces with a skylight, glass ceiling or a line of windows that go from floor to ceiling.
 The first step of designing a successful atrium garden is to determine the light levels in your interior space using a light meter.